 Simply withholding food for a time is often the first step.
-Keep your dog away from food for 12 to 24 hours, while offering plenty of fresh water for Rover to sip on throughout that period.
-This sometimes allows the gastrointestinal tract to settle.
-Make sure this process is cleared by your vet, though, because some dogs shouldn't go that long without eating.
+Keep your dog away from food for 12 to 24 hours.
+This sometimes allows the intestinal tract to settle.

 When it's time to reintroduce food to your dog, your vet might recommend boiling some white rice and offering it to your pup.
 This kind of bland diet usually helps to solidify stool consistency.
 Sometimes, foods with beneficial probiotics and other healthy bacteria might be recommended.
 Slowly, your dog's normal food can be reintroduced if the diarrhea seems to be under control.

 When Is It Time to See the Vet?

 If your dog is exhibiting serious symptoms along with diarrhea, pay a visit to the vet's office as soon as you can.
 Your dog could be suffering from a serious health issue, potentially even a life threatening one.
 Once your vet discovers the underlying cause of your dog's loose bowel movements, treatment can be administered.